nhcooper123/reproduce-reuse-recycle/README.md

 # reproduce-reuse-recycle

-Code and data for pinniped macroevolution paper
+Code and data for MEE paper

 Author(s): Natalie Cooper and the hack-a-thon gang